cbrewster/cbrewster.github.io/content/about.md

 Hi, I'm Connor Brewster.
 I am a recent Computer Engineering graduate.
 In my free time I enjoy software development.

-Check out my open source projects on my [Github profile](https://github.com/cbrewster).
+Check out my open source projects on my [GitHub profile](https://github.com/cbrewster).

 I am known for programming in Rust and working on Mozilla project.
 I used to frequently contribute to the [Servo project](https://servo.org) and last summer I interned at Mozilla and worked on Firefox graphics.
 I implemented in the `backdrop-filter` property in Firefox, although it only works when WebRender is enabled.